Energy-conserving formulation of the two-fluid model for incompressible two-phase flow in channels and pipes: Conclusions

 The second novel result of this paper is a set of numerical fluxes that conserve a discrete form of the mechanical energy.
 A discretization on a staggered grid was proposed in order to keep the energy conservation property of the non-conservative pressure terms in a discrete sense.
 Although the use of a staggered grid implies that the choice of a discrete energy and entropy potential is not unique, we were able to propose a combination which is such that the discrete analysis is consistent with and analogous to the continuous analysis.
 However, one important difference between the continuous and discrete cases remains, namely in the analysis of the level gradient terms (for arbitrary geometries).
 A geometric relation between the potential energy and the interface height is satisfied exactly in the continuous case, but only approximately in the discrete case.
 Fortunately, for the specific case of the 2D channel geometry, the condition is satisfied \textit{exactly}, and the discrete level gradient reduces to a form which parallels the continuous form perfectly.
 For other geometries, such as the pipe, a small numerical energy error persists in the discrete analysis.

 Our theoretical derivations are supported by numerical experiments, which show that the proposed energy is indeed exactly conserved by our new spatial discretization in both periodic and closed domains.
 Building on previous work \cite{SanderseVeldman2019}, the discretization also conserves mass and momentum, has strong coupling between momentum and pressure, and is constraint-consistent.
 In these experiments the temporal error was negligible (due to a combination of high-order time integration and small time steps), but for future work it is suggested to also make the time integration method energy-conserving \cite{Sanderse2013b}.
-Furthermore, the effect of friction and pipe inclination need to be added into our formulation.
-Whereas pipe inclination simply leads to an additional term in the potential energy, the effect of friction requires extension to an energy-dissipative setting for which the current energy-conserving formulation is a special case.
+Furthermore, the effects of wall friction and pipe inclination need to be added into our formulation.

-Given an energy-conserving formulation of the TFM, we have taken an important step towards investigating the nonlinear stability of the model.
-Ideally, our proposed energy is to be formulated as a norm of the solution, so that energy conservation implies stability.
-Another important issue that requires attention is the formation of shock waves in the TFM.
-In such a case energy needs to be dissipated, which necessitates extending our work with the theory of entropy stability \cite{Tadmor2003}.
+Our energy-conserving formulation of the TFM provides a foundation for investigating the nonlinear stability of the model.
+For related models, the energy acts as a norm or a convex entropy function of the solution, providing stability bounds, and it should be investigated if the TFM energy has similar implications.
+While we have only considered smooth solutions, in the theory of entropy stability \cite{Tadmor2003}, energy is dissipated at discontinuities.
+Therefore, in order to deal with shocks it seems necessary to add suitable diffusion to our formulation, so that the energy becomes strictly decreasing \cite{CastroFjordholmMishraEtAl2013}.